brucemack/kc1fsz-rc1/README.md

 The algorithm has been tested to ensure sharpness of the detection filter.
-The filter was set to detect the PL tone of 88.5 Hz (W1TZK UHF tone) and a range of tones (plus a high level of additive white Gaussian noise) were played into the filter.
+The filter was set to detect the PL tone of 123 Hz (W1TZK VHF tone) and a range of tones (plus a high level of additive white Gaussian noise) were played into the filter.
 The response is charted below.
-The two CTCSS tones immediately adjacent to 88.5 Hz (85.4 Hz and 91.5 Hz) were both about
--2.5dB down from the peak detection level.
-The detector quickly rolled down to below -10dB for tones further away from the 88.5 Hz target.

 ![CTCSS Detection Filter](docs/ctcss-1.jpg)